 Lewis Hamilton ‘uncomfortable’ as FIA members fail to wear masks at briefing

-F1’s new race director Niels Wittich chaired a two-hour meeting at Melbourne’s Albert Park on Friday night.
+F1’s new race director Niels Wittich chaired a two-hour meeting at Melbourne’s Albert Park on Friday night

 Lewis Hamilton said he felt uncomfortable after members of Formula One’s ruling body failed to wear face masks during a drivers’ briefing for Sunday’s Australian Grand Prix.